 Yoga therapy is used today for depression and to reduce stress.
 Musical therapy is also becoming a popular way to deal with many mental health issues such as PTSD.

 Counseling and therapy are often preferable ways to deal with mild or moderate forms of mental health issues when compared to medication.
 Sometimes it is necessary to use medication or a combination of this and therapy.
-But there can also be underlying problems that are affecting mental health.
+But there can also be underlying problems that are affecting mental health, and you can find out more about the issues and assistances for mental health services in this article.

 Depression can occur because of a number of factors, and treating these can then result in improved mental health.
 For instance, IBS in women is a common cause of depression.